MiniDigger/projecttd/README.md

 currently using a tileset by kenny.nl, go check his stuff out!
 (If you find/want to make something better for me, just open an issue/pr :P)

+# license

+its MIT, so yeah.
+(if you don't know what that means, go check out githubs nice new lil explainy thingy [here](LICENSE.md)